pents90/svg-android/README.md

 Sharp
 ===========

 Sharp is a Scalable Vector Graphics (SVG) implementation for Android.
-It facilitates loading vector graphics as Drawables, and can effectively be used wherever a conventional image would be displayed, whether it be as a background, ImageView source, inside a StateListDrawable or used as composites in a TextView.
+It facilitates loading vector graphics as SharpDrawables, and can effectively be used wherever a conventional image would be displayed, whether it be as a background, ImageView source, inside a StateListDrawable or used as composites in a TextView.

 Forked from:
 https://github.com/pents90/svg-android